elmsln/elmsln/core/dslmcode/shared/drupal-7.x/libraries/annyang/docs/README.md

 Add a callback function to be called in case one of the following events happens:

 * `start` - Fired as soon as the browser's Speech Recognition engine starts listening
+* `soundstart` - Fired as soon as any sound (possibly speech) has been detected.
+    This will fire once per Speech Recognition starting.
+See https://is.gd/annyang_sound_start
 * `error` - Fired when the browser's Speech Recogntion engine returns an error, this generic error callback will be followed by more accurate error callbacks (both will fire if both are defined)
+    Callback function will be called with the error event as the first argument
-* `errorNetwork` - Fired when Speech Recognition fails because of a network error
+* `errorNetwork` - Fired when Speech Recognition fails because of a network error Callback function will be called with the error event as the first argument
 * `errorPermissionBlocked` - Fired when the browser blocks the permission request to use Speech Recognition.
+    Callback function will be called with the error event as the first argument
 * `errorPermissionDenied` - Fired when the user blocks the permission request to use Speech Recognition.
+    Callback function will be called with the error event as the first argument
 * `end` - Fired when the browser's Speech Recognition engine stops
 * `result` - Fired as soon as some speech was identified.
 This generic callback will be followed by either the `resultMatch` or `resultNoMatch` callbacks.
-    Callback functions registered to this event will include an array of possible phrases the user said as the first argument
+    Callback functions for to this event will be called with an array of possible phrases the user said as the first argument
-* `resultMatch` - Fired when annyang was able to match between what the user said and a registered command Callback functions registered to this event will include three arguments in the following order:
+* `resultMatch` - Fired when annyang was able to match between what the user said and a registered command Callback functions for this event will be called with three arguments in the following order:
       * The phrase the user said that matched a command
       * The command that was matched
-      * An array of possible alternative phrases the user might've said
+      * An array of possible alternative phrases the user might have said
 * `resultNoMatch` - Fired when what the user said didn't match any of the registered commands.
-    Callback functions registered to this event will include an array of possible phrases the user might've said as the first argument
+    Callback functions for this event will be called with an array of possible phrases the user might've said as the first argument

 #### Examples:
 ````javascript